draggeta/AzureLab/ex2/README_EN.md

 > **Optioneel:** configureer een [DNS record](https://learn.microsoft.com/en-us/azure/virtual-network/public-ip-addresses#dns-hostname-resolution) op de `public IP` van de firewall.

-## Opruimen lab
+## Clean up lab resources

-Het is het gemakkelijkst en goedkoopst om het lab z.s.m. op te ruimen wanneer het niet meer nodig is en [opnieuw uit te rollen](../README.md#lab-checkpoints) via de bijgevoegde [Terraform bestanden](./tf/).
+If you're not continuing to the next exercises, it's easier and cheaper to delete the lab when done.
+The end state of this lab can be [redeployed](../README_EN.md#lab-checkpoints) via the included [Terraform files](./tf/).

-Indien je het lab wilt behouden, kun je de onderstaande stappen uitvoeren.
-Anders mag het lab worden opgeruimd.
+In case you do want to keep the lab, it's possible to minimize costs by performing the following steps:
-* VMs uitschakelen
+* Shut down the VMs
-* Azure firewall policy behouden
+* Keep the Azure firewall policy
-* Azure firewall verwijderen
+* Remove the Azure firewall
-    * Public IPs behouden
+    * Keep the public IPs
-    * Voor het volgende lab moet de firewall opnieuw uitgerold worden
+    * The firewall has to be redeployed before starting the next lab.